EPTansuo/FGSM/README.md

 ```
 python main.py --mode train --env_name [NAME]
 ```
+`env_name` is an optional parameter.
+It is also possible not to specify the value of this parameter.

 2. load trained classifier, generate adversarial examples, and then see outputs in the output directory
 ```
 python main.py --mode generate --iteration 1 --epsilon 0.03 --env_name [NAME] --load_ckpt best_acc.tar